TandonDevOps/IndraABM/tutorial/tutorial document.md

 Handling props is basically setting properties while advanced skills is needed to fully understand its detailed techniques.
-Since it is only necessary in some complicated models, this tutorial will not delve into it.
+Since it is only necessary in some complicated models, in this tutorial we will not delve into it.
 We will set constant properties instead.

 Please refer to code in tutorial/basic_step_three.py and compare with models/basic_step_two.py to see detailed changes.
 And don't forget to change the filename to segregation.py to pair it with the filename of the props.